Zarox28/Arduino-7-segment/README.md

 ## About

-`LCD` is a simple Lego 7-segment display made with Arduino.
+This is a simple Lego 7-segment display made with Arduino.

 > **Note:** This project can be used for any project that uses a 7-segment display.